juanmsl/CPP-Nonogram/README.md

 # Nonogram
-Project of algorithm's analisys subject, wich consist in design and develop an algorithm that resolve nonograms
+Project of algorithm's analisys subject, wich consist in design and develop an algorithm that resolve nonograms.
+This is a little version of the game of Nonograms, this version have a restriction, what is that each row and column have only one number.

 ## Prerequisites